mbegan/Okta-PSModule/README.md

 ======================
 This is the starting point for documentation on my powershell module/wrapper for the Okta API.
 This is not to be confused with or in competition with the official Okta [Powershell/CSharp module] (https://github.com/okta/oktasdk-csharp/tree/master/Okta.Core.Automation)

-I have been building and adding to this for a few years, and I still need the functionality it provides on a near daily basis.
-I figured it was time to share.
+This is something I have been building and adding to for a few years.
+I still need the functionality it provides on a near daily basis so I figured it was time to share.
 --------

 ### Getting Started